rodrigoirm/rodrigoirm/README.md

 - 👋 Hi, I’m @rodrigoirm
-- 👀 I’m interested in cellular automata, quantum information.
+- 👀 I’m interested in cellular automata, quantum computation, NLP and data science.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning the basics of machine learning and ds.
-- 💞️ I’m looking to collaborate on projects that involve any of the aforementioned topics of interest above.
+- 💞️ I’m looking to collaborate on projects that involve any of the aforementioned topics of interest.
-- 📫 How to reach me: Nowhere.
+- 📫 How to reach me: dm on twitter.

 <!---
 rodrigoirm/rodrigoirm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.